The Shopify order isn't the hard part. The supplier reply, tracking, and invoice match are the hard parts.

 - Needs MOQ or pack-size handling

-- Wants to reorder stocked items, not just dropship live orders
+- Wants to reorder stocked items, not just route live dropship sales

 The product does PO generation.
-It does not do procurement.
+It is not designed to be the full procurement control loop.

 Where LineNow fits

-LineNow handles the dropship use case AutoPurchaseOrders specializes in, and adds:
+LineNow handles the dropship use case AutoPurchaseOrders specializes in, and adds the closed-loop architecture and two-layer AI on top:

-- A complete inventory layer for any items you stock (PAR, decay, days-of-stock, alerts)
+- Inventory layer for any stocked items (PAR, decay, days-of-stock, alerts)

 - Statistical replenishment for stocked SKUs (the dropship side and the stocked side coexist in one account)

-- AI parsing of supplier replies — when a dropship supplier emails "out of stock, ETA Friday," LineNow updates the order
+- Layer 1 AI: parses supplier replies — Gmail, Microsoft 365, forwarded mailboxes, WhatsApp Business — and creates reviewable order updates.
+When a dropship supplier emails "out of stock, ETA Friday," LineNow creates the order update for review.

-- WhatsApp / EDI / supplier portal channels in addition to email
+- WhatsApp Business / EDI / supplier portal channels in addition to email.

-- Dropship + retail + restaurant in one platform (you can run a hybrid business)
+- Multi-business-unit — dropship + retail + restaurant + manufacturer in one platform.

 When to choose AutoPurchaseOrders

 You run a pure Shopify dropship operation with no stocked inventory.
 You have a small, stable supplier list.
 You're happy with email-PO-and-manual-reply.
-You want a focused tool for one specific job and don't need the broader procurement surface.
+You want a focused tool for one specific job, and your suppliers never modify orders, so the manual reply reconciliation isn't a burden.

 When to choose LineNow

 You run any combination of dropship + stocked inventory.
-You sell on Shopify another channel (Square, Toast, Faire).
-You want the supplier replies handled automatically.
-You want bills in QuickBooks.
-You'd rather have one $50/month tool than a Shopify app + Zapier + Mailparser + a recipe app.
+You sell on Shopify plus another channel (Square, Toast, Faire).
+You want supplier replies handled through the connected workflow.
+You want bills in QuickBooks with the supplier-confirmed context.
+You want a team to collaborate on supplier threads.
+You want one living PO loop instead of a Shopify app plus parser plus AP cleanup.

 The honest call

-If you have one Shopify store and one workflow (dropship), AutoPurchaseOrders does that workflow at a lower price point.
-If you have anything more — multiple channels, stocked items, accounting integration needs, or supplier-reply automation — the cost of stitching together AutoPurchaseOrders + Zapier + a recipe app + a separate AP tool quickly exceeds LineNow's flat $50/month, both in dollars and in operational glue.
+If you have one Shopify store and one workflow (dropship), AutoPurchaseOrders can fit that narrow job.
+If you have anything more — multiple channels, stocked items, accounting integration needs, supplier-reply automation, or a team — the cost is usually operational glue: parser rules, inbox follow-up, and AP reconciliation after the fact.